 - Scoop batter into a greased pan and tap a bunch of times on a hard surface.
 Smooth out the top with a spoon.

 - Bake.
 Once done, let the blueberry cake cool in the pan for a little bit.
-Then carefully remove from pan, allowing to fully cool on a cooling rack.
+Then carefully invert the cake onto a cooling rack and allow it to fully cool.

 - If you like, drizzle over some icing sugar glaze and sprinkle with lemon zest.